Skip to main content

 In most cases, ExtendSync attaches emails to NetSuite without issue because the sender and recipient already exist as entities (Contacts, Customers, Vendors, etc.) on the record.

-However, in certain outlier situations, NetSuite may be unable to set required Author or Recipient fields, especially when one or both email addresses aren’t associated with the attached record.
+However, in some outlier scenarios, NetSuite cannot set required Author or Recipient fields because one or both email addresses do not exist on the attached record.

 This article explains: